promptmike/github-learn-notes/github-foundations-part-1-of-2/06-code-with-github-codespaces/unit-2-of-7-the-codespace-lifecycle.md

 You can rebuild your Codespace to implement changes to the dev container, and cache images will speed up this process
 > Codespaces are prebuildable, rebuildable, configurable, reusable, persistent environments running in containers on VMs

-When you rebuild the container, changes inside the `/workspaces` directory are preserved, when changes outside `workspaces` are cleared
+When you rebuild the container, changes inside the `/workspaces` directory are preserved, while changes outside `workspaces` are cleared
 > Codespaces are prebuildable, rebuildable, configurable, reusable, persistent environments running in containers on VMs that preserve everything in `/workspaces`

 ## Delete a Codespace